ConnorBurgess/favorite-band/README.md

 ## Description

-_This project demonstrates use of floats to position columns and sidebars using a favorite band website_
+_This project demonstrates use of floats to position columns and sidebars using a favorite band website and interior decorator website_

 ## Setup/Installation Requirements

 * _Clone repository from [here](https://github.com/ConnorBurgess/favorite-band.git)_
-* _Open index.html_
+* _Open index.html or interior-decorator.html_

 ## Known Bugs